Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions

-So far, all families of elliptic curves investigated for bias have been of non-constant $j(T)$-invariant.
-This is motivated by a result of Michel \cite{Mic}, which states that for such families
+So far, all of the families of elliptic curves that have been investigated for bias have had non-constant $j(T)$-invariant (in $T$).
+This is motivated by a result of Michel \cite{Mic}, which states that for such families,

-In this section, we study families of elliptic curves that have constant $j(T)$-invariant, and observe that for these families, the bias conjecture does not seem to apply in a sensible way.
-While it is usually extremely difficult to compute anything higher than the second moment of elliptic curve families due to the complexity of the Legendre sums when the degree is $3$ or more, our results include computing the $k$\textsuperscript{th} moments, for any $k \in \Z^+$, of the constant $j(T)$-invariant families studied.
-Since the moments of elliptic curve families are intimately related to the number of points on each elliptic curve within the family, we begin by detailing known results on counting points of elliptic curves of $j$-invariant $0$ and $1728$.
+In this section, we study families of elliptic curves that have constant $j(T)$-invariant and observe that, for these families, the Bias Conjecture does not seem to apply in a sensible way.
+Moreover, our methods allow us to compute moments of \textit{arbitrary} degree.
+This is notable because, in general, it is extremely difficult to compute moments higher than second of elliptic curve families, due to the complexity of the Legendre sums.